mjanki/BestAndroidMvvmTemplate/README.md

         }.addTo(disposables)
 ```
 * Of course in such examples were we continuously observe using **Rx** we don't want to forget to `addTo(disposables)` so that we can clear them in the `onCleared` method in the **ViewModel**.
 * When an error occurs I just insert that in the database directly and it will be observed in the **BaseActivity** as we'll see later.
-This way we can handle all network errors in one place; you can easily modify that to emit the error to upper layers instead though:
+This way we can handle all network errors in one place; you can easily modify that to emit the error to upper layers instead though; here we map the `ErrorNetworkEntity` to an `ErrorRepoEntity`:
 ```kotlin
 taskNetworkDao.errorNetwork.subscribe { errorNetworkEntity ->
     insertErrorNetwork(